 How much can MT Notaries charge for their services?

-Montana Notaries can charge $10 per notarial act.
-Additional fees may be charged for electronic notarization or communication technology.
+Montana Notaries may charge $10 per notarial act.
 You may charge an additional fee for travel at the rate authorized by the Internal Revenue Service.

 What should I do if I move or change my name?